Skip to content

 In January, the U.S. and France agreed to have collection of a similar French tax delayed until the end of 2020.
 At the same time, a similar deal was struck with the UK.
 This change in the 2020 budget helps to clarify how the UK is navigating the current OECD negotiations on digital taxation and the U.S. Trade Representative’s response to the French DST.

-The DST is a particularly distortionary and complex proposal, and it would effectively place a 2 percent tariffTariffs are taxes imposed by one country on goods or services imported from another country.
-Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for US businesses and consumers. on some digital services in the UK.
+The DST is a particularly distortionary and complex proposal, and it would effectively place a 2 percent tariffTariffs are taxes imposed by one country on goods imported from another country.
+Tariffs are trade barriers that raise prices, reduce available quantities of goods and services for US businesses and consumers, and create an economic burden on foreign exporters. on some digital services in the UK.
 The original proposal was projected to raise £1.4 billion over five years.
 The technical change only slightly impacts that original projection.

 Income Taxes